Coffee Roasters

 If you want to approach your coffee roasting like a seasoned pro, this top-of-the-line unit from KALDI is a solid option.

-You’ll feel like an expert in no time as you use an included thermometer, hopper, and probe rod to take complete control of the roasting process.
-There’s even a chaff holder too.
-It’s a little industrial and you might need a fair amount of counter space, but its stainless-steel design is a nice touch that’ll give any kitchen a little extra flair.
+You’ll feel like an expert in no time as you use an included thermometer, hopper, and probe rod to control the roasting process completely.
+There’s even a chaff holder, too.
+It’s a little industrial, and you might need a fair amount of counter space, but its stainless-steel design is a nice touch that’ll give any kitchen a little extra flair.

 While the previous option is pretty complex, this coffee roaster is on the complete opposite end of the spectrum.